ShaikhMusharif/url-shortener/README.md

 Copy the shortened link to their clipboard in a single click Receive an error message when the input is invalid

-🌐 Technologies Used
+🌐 **Technologies Used**
-Spring Boot - Backend
+•	Spring Boot - Backend
-JWT Token - Authenticate users
+•	JWT Token - Authenticate users
-MySQL - Database
+•	MySQL - Database
-React.JS - Frontend
+•	React.JS - Frontend

 🚀 **Update**
 +Dockerized Backend and Deployed to Server in Render